-The World Champions Walk features historical moments shared by Giants fans and memorialized in granite markers in the plazas of AT&T Park, these personalized, engraved bricks compose a walk of parallel lines around the ballpark.
+The World Champions Walk features historical moments shared by Giants fans and memorialized in granite markers in the plazas of Oracle Park, these personalized, engraved bricks compose a walk of parallel lines around the ballpark.

 World Series Championship Trophies & Rings

 The World Series Championship Trophies, along with the World Championship Rings, from 2010, 2012 & 2014 are on permanent display on the Promenade Level behind home plate.